Janixx17/MultimediaHTMLCSS/README.md

 The end user of this profile would be someone interested in hiring a junior software developer with no prior experience in the field but a strong interest in AI and security.

 ## Information Architecture
-For the visual design of this project, I opted for a professional appearance.
+For the Information Architecture of this project, I opted for a professional appearance.
 To achieve this, I divided my curriculum into two distinct sections.
 The left side represents the personal aspect, while the right side signifies the professional aspect.

 ## Visual Design
 For the personal side, I selected a dark blue color, while I chose white for the professional side.
 In terms of font style, I used 'Inter' (a sans-serif font) and combined bold and light font weights in order to emphasize different sections.